MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

     ![A screenshot of the Mesh Uploader window in the Create Environment tab](../../media/make-your-environment-available/002-uploader-create-logo.png)

-1. Select **Create Asset** to create the Environment that you'll be uploading.
+1. Select **Create Environment** to create the Environment that you'll be uploading.

 1. You'll receive a confirmation dialogue as shown below.
 Select